Tips for more sustainable printing

 Share copies of printouts if you can, especially longer documents.

 Electronic alternatives to printing are available, but remember that electronic working also has some impact, particularly the embodied energy of multiple computers or laptops.

 Reducing your use of paper is often the easiest way to cut the impact of your printing.

 Use Print Preview before printing, to check the document looks how you want it.

 Use duplex (double-sided) printing.
 This can normally be permanently set in the printer settings in your computer.
-For example, if you are using Windows XP and an HP Printer:
+For example, if you are using Windows 7 and an HP Printer: